In Bloom: Plants and Flowers That Are Poisonous to Dogs

 How to keep your dog happy and active

-For your pup, it really doesn’t get much better than this.
+For your pup, it doesn’t get much better than this.
 They’re outdoors with you, meeting their canine pals, chasing down fascinating scents and – if they’re lucky – a ball too.

 Set up an agility course